 No, I know how you’re feeling, but here’s hoping.

-Positive Thinking Exercise #7 – Ask for help when you need it.
+Exercises for Positive Thinking #7 Ask for help when you need it.

 EXERCISE: Find something that you’re doing that you feel lost and confused about.
 Now write down the people, books, programs, groups, etc. that might be able to help you.